danemacmillan/vagrantshell/README.md

 If you are on Windows and this does not work, just move on.

+# Edit hosts file

+This is necessary so that the environment can be accessed in a browser.
+Edit `/etc/hosts` to include the following line:

+`192.168.80.80 dev develop.vagrant.dev`

+On Windows, the file is located at `C:\Windows\System32\Drivers\etc\hosts`.

 # Provisioning

 1. Navigate to the directory you want to work from.